- Published on

 - @ruanbekker

 In this post, I'll explore various strategies to enhance the high availability of your Kubernetes applications.
-We'll walk through step-by-step implementations of key practices like Pod Anti-Affinity, Rolling Updates, Health Checks, and Pod Disruption Budgets, among others.
+I will walk through step-by-step implementations of key practices like Pod Anti-Affinity, Toplogy Spread Constraints, Rolling Updates, Health Checks, and Pod Disruption Budgets, among others.

 Our objective is to maintain at least three replicas, ensuring each pod is placed in a different zone.
 This way, if one zone experiences a failure, the remaining two pods in other zones can continue serving traffic.
 The following image illustrates the distribution of three replicas across three distinct zones: